 - Each bundle of individual muscle is attached to the skeleton at opposite ends by strong “ropes” called Tendons.

-- Bundles of individual muscles are grouped together with other muscles that do the same or similar functions.
+- Bundles of muscles group together with other muscles that do the same or similar functions.
 (Ie: There are 4 individual muscles that form the Quadriceps group)

-- Muscles are designed to pull in one direction, so one end of a muscle is always anchored,(the Origin) while the other end(the Insertion)is pulled in towards the origin.
+- Muscles pull in one direction, so one end of a muscle is always anchored,(the Origin) while the other end(the Insertion)moves towards the origin.

 When Muscles get tired